-On models that are equipped with remote start, the heated seats can be programmed to come on during a remote start.
+On models that are equipped with remote start, the driver's heated seat can be programmed to come on during a remote start.

 This feature can be programmed through the Uconnect system.
 Refer to "Uconnect Settings" in "Understanding Your Instrument Panel" for further information.